Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent

 which holds whenever $ \left\|\frac{\partial f_{\theta}(x^{\infty})}{\partial x}\right\|<1$.
 Although this approximation may seem overly simplistic, it has been shown to work effectively in many practical situations.
 Specifically it was shown in \cite{JFB} that, upon suitable assumptions, while the gradients computed using this technique differ from the theoretical gradients, they point towards actual descent directions for the functional $L(\cdot)$, thus allowing its decrease and enabling successful training.
 In \cite{Samuel}, estimates in operator norm of the difference between the true Jacobian and the JFB-Jacobian are given.
 Using this approach simplifies the calculation of the gradients of $L(\cdot)$ to:

 In the case of $f_\theta$ defined \eqref{f_theta of DEMD}, we remark that there is no theoretical guarantee that \( \|\frac{\partial f_{\theta}(x^{\infty})}{\partial x}\| < 1 \) due the lack of convexity of the functional $\Psi$.
-However, we found out numerically that the relation holds with a non-strict (e.g., $\leq$) inequality.
+However, we found out numerically that the relation holds with a non-strict (that is, with $\leq$) inequality.
 Notice that the expression in \eqref{gradient with JFB} can be computed formally in this case, although there is no theoretical guarantee about the effectiveness of the approximation in this case.
 Nevertheless, as shown in the next Section \ref{sec:training}, this approach still works well in practice.

 \begin{remark}[DEQs in practice] It is useful to remind here that the infinite depth aspect of a DEQ is primarily a theoretical concept.
 In practice, a finite number of iterations $N>0$ in the forward pass is computed to obtain a sufficiently accurate approximation of a fixed point within a certain tolerance.
 Hence, in practice, $x^{\infty}$ shall be thought of as the output of an $N$-layered network with $N$ sufficiently large.
 This might suggest that standard backpropagation could be used to calculate the gradients of interest in \eqref{gradient of ell}.
 Note, however, that even with a small $N$, memory issues quickly arise, since $f_{\theta}$ can be arbitrarily wide.
 This highlights one of the advantages of the gradient calculation method presented above: regardless of the number of iterations required in the forward pass, the gradients are indeed computed with \emph{constant memory} \cite{Primi_DEQ}, meaning it is only necessary to differentiate $f_{\theta}(\cdot;y)$ at the fixed point as shown in \eqref{gradient with JFB}. \end{remark}